 • The river network storage MR with time constant R is assumed to be instantaneously distributed within the river network system.
 Internal routing effects, which might lead to an additional delay in runoff response, are not considered here.

-• A possible hydraulic feedback from the river to the catchment system is assumed to be negligible.
+• Any possible hydraulic feedback from the river to the catchment system is assumed to be negligible.
 The following abbreviations are used in the mathematical description (Table.1):